 I am an artist, photographer and teacher who travels the world recording images of people and life in sketchbooks, canvases and online.
 Never without my camera or a sketchbook and pen, I use my day-to-day experiences and travel journals as inspiration for my artwork.

-I am originally from England but have travelled extensively around the world and have had some amazing adventures visiting and living in a diverse range of countries and cultures.
+Originally from England, I have travelled extensively around the world and have had some amazing adventures visiting and living in a diverse range of countries and cultures.

 Twenty years ago, after completing my art history degree at university, I set off on a gap year travelling independently around the world.
 My gap year evolved into a gap decade, and I spent the rest of my twenties exploring Asia, North Africa, North America, South America, Europe, Australia and Oceania as solo female traveller.
 To help fund my travels, I trained as a teacher, and taught overseas in Portugal, Poland, Syria, Egypt and Hong Kong as well as in England, in London, Cambridge and Nottingham.